trapd00r/abs/README.md

 --------------

 Contributing is very easy simple start by _watching_ the project on github.
 From there on you can pull from this repo.
-Please try not to fork the project watching and clone this repo should be enough.
+Please try not to fork the project watching and cloning this repo should be enough.